 However, having this kind of “move the blocks around” flexibility means you can’t schedule every single minute of every week.
 Be sure to give yourself some wiggle room and not schedule yourself rigidly to the minute.
 That’s why in the sample schedule above, we have time every day for administrative tasks and tackling your to-do list.

 Test your schedule for a month.
 The more you follow it, the more you’ll get done and the more you’ll love this level of scheduling.
 After all, it’ll enable you to have the business and the life you want.
-And when that happens, you’ll officially be a calendar ninja like me and my clients!
+And when that happens, you’ll officially be a calendar master like me and my clients!

 Like this approach?Click to TweetHere’s the calendar management system that lets you put YOUR LIFE first!

 When you schedule your days correctly, you’ll be shocked how easy it is to stay on track, get more done, and increase the time you spend relaxing and doing what you love.